AaronDewes/tty-share/README.md

 `tty-share` connects over a TLS connection to the server, which uses a proxy for the SSL termination, and the browser terminal is served over HTTPS.
 The communication on both sides is encrypted and secured, in the same way as other similar tools are doing it (e.g. tmate, VSC, etc).

 However, end-to-end encryption is on the TODO list.
-Otherwise, if you don't trust my [tty-proxy](https://github.com/elisescu/tty-proxy) installation, you can run your own.
+Otherwise, if you don't trust the public [tty-proxy](https://github.com/elisescu/tty-proxy) installation, you can run your own.

 ## Similar solutions